University Council Elections Information

 Election

-Voting is not compulsory.
+Voting is encouraged but not compulsory.

 Mark Dixon